FAQs: Renew ANU

 What is the University’s financial position?

 Without structural intervention, the University will not be financially sustainable.
 Council has directed the University to reduce our recurring operating costs by $250 million by 1 January 2026.
 The University will take a phased and deliberate approach in this reset and make permanent reductions in salary and non-salary spending.
-The University will achieve the $250 million reduction in our recurring operating costs by reducing the University’s non-salary spending by $150 million and its salary spend by $100 million.
+Please see the recent Financial Update - May 2025 for further information.

 What has the University been doing to try to address this financial situation?